acearchive/acearchive.lgbt/content/archive/choose-your-label-bernard-college/index.md

 ---
 version: 1
-title: "\"Choose Your Label\" Bernard College"
+title: "\"Choose Your Label\" Barnard College"
+description: >
-description: "A photo of activists at Bernard College inviting people to choose their own label"
+    A photo of activists at Barnard College inviting people to choose their own label
+longDescription: >
-longDescription: "A photo published in the feminist news journal <em>Off Our Backs</em> depicting activists at Bernard College inviting people to choose their own label"
+    A photo published in the feminist news journal <em>Off Our Backs</em>
+    depicting activists at Barnard College inviting people to choose their own label
 files:
   - name: "Choose Your Label"
     mediaType: "image/png"